ForestAdmin/documentation-user-guide/getting-started/master-your-ui/the-table-view.md

 #### Select all records vs Select current page only

-On all table views, you'll notive a down caret (▾) next to the top-left header checkbox.
+On all table views, you'll notice a down caret (▾) next to the top-left header checkbox.
 Clicking on it lets you choose between selecting all records of the collection or selection only records from the current page:

 ![](<../../.gitbook/assets/2020-03-05_17.47.07 copie.png>)